tekr-io/lukaz-reference/source/includes/main.md

 true
 ```

-This endpoint rates the answer of a specific question.
+This endpoint rates the answer of question.

 ### HTTP Request